xtanaa001/Xiaoqi-Homepage/content/_index.md

 Xiaoqi Tan is an Assistant Professor of [Computing Science](https://www.ualberta.ca/computing-science/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html) and a Fellow of [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/).
 Prior to July 2021, he was a Postdoctoral Fellow at the [University of Toronto](https://www.utoronto.ca/).
 He received his Ph.D.  from [HKUST](https://hkust.edu.hk/) in 2018.
 During his Ph.D.,  he was also a visiting research fellow at the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://harvard.edu).

 >
 Xiaoqi’s research interests lie broadly in the field of optimization and decision-making under uncertainty.
-In particular, his lab focuses on the theory of online algorithms, mechanism design, and sequential decision-making, and their implications for the modeling, design, and analysis of dynamic/multi-agent systems in various fields, ranging from energy and transportation to communication networks.
+In particular, his lab focuses on the theory of online algorithms, mechanism design, and sequential decision-making, and their implications for the design and operation of dynamic, multi-agent systems in various fields, ranging from energy and transportation to communication networks.
 See the [SODALab](https://sodalab.ca) page for more information.

 \